 Threshold for High-Growth Company

 For the purposes of this SPEII, we are interested solely in the founders of “high-growth” companies.
-As a matter of practical expediency, we laid out a set of minimal criteria to identify “high-growth” companies in terms of funding or economic impact.
+As a matter of practical expediency, we laid out a set of minimum criteria to identify “high-growth” companies in terms of funding or economic impact.
 To formalize our criteria we began with two company-level data sources focused on the entrepreneurial economy: Crunchbase and Pitchbook.

 These sources are the core dataset of the SPEII.
 They contain information about companies’ founders, industry, location, funding history, employment and job creation, and exits (e.g. IPOs and acquisitions) and are updated on a regular basis.
 The SPEII further augments its dataset with additional information from Wikipedia, the US Patent and Trademark Office, and the US Census Bureau.
 To credit patent creation to individual founders, the SPEII traces patent assignment through inventors to employers (companies in our dataset) and finally onto the founders of those companies.

 The SPEII builds this set of “high-growth” companies and founders based on meeting one of the following criteria:

 - received any amount of Venture Capital funding, or